 Some caterpillars have a powerful sting, and it has happened that a curious dog or cat has been stung—sometimes seriously.
-This guide will help you know whether your pet has been stung by a caterpillar, and what to do about it if he has.
+Some caterpillars don't sting, but are poisonous.
+This guide will help you know whether your pet has been stung or poisoned by a caterpillar.
 Caterpillar stings do happen, and while they’re seldom an emergency, it’s good to know how to deal with it.

 The best way to avoid exposing your dog or cat’s sensitive nose to a sting from one of the caterpillars described in this guide is to learn about the range, appearance, and food plants of these insects.
 This guide is a good place to start.

 The answer: Yes, some can.
 Many people don’t know that something as harmless-seeming as a caterpillar could pose a threat to their pet dog or cat.